How physical workers can build a robust retirement strategy

 Only one in five (21 percent) ‘physical workers’ globally think they are on track to achieve their expected retirement income needs.
 But a new report by Aegon makes recommendations to improve their retirement readiness.

 The unique retirement challenges of workers in physically demanding jobs examines the circumstances among physical workers that can undermine their ability to achieve financial security in retirement.
-The report is produced by Aegon Center for Longevity and Retirement (ACLR) in collaboration with Transamerica Center for Retirement Studies® (TCRS) and Instituto de Longevidade Mongeral Aegon.

 The term physical worker applies to a wide variety of jobs and professions.
 One thing physical workers have in common is that their jobs involve extensive or sustained periods of intensive physical activity.